Do you dream of starting a wine business but don’t want to run a vineyard?

 You can also contact wholesale wine distributors who can forge partnerships into larger grocery stores and hotel chains.

 After you have the mechanisms in place, it’s time to start marketing your brand!
 An online presence with a professional website and social media platforms is key for connecting with your customers and spreading brand awareness.

 Don’t feel defeated if it takes a while for your label to take off.
 If you put in the time to create a professional, cohesive brand, and you continue reaching out to vendors and customers, you can start a successful label!
 Crème de Mint has worked with several wine companies, including Sipping Shoppe and St. Tropez Rosé.
-We’d love to help you start your wine label—contact us to get started!
+Once you’ve established a relationship with a winery or custom-crush facility, we’d love to help you launch with craveworthy branding and packaging.
+Contact us to get started!